 II.
 Compliance with the Law

 The Covered Parties shall comply in good faith with all lawful requirements, both domestic and international, applicable to Bentley.
-Any uncertainty about the application or interpretation of legal requirements should be referred to the employee's manager, the department head or the Executive Director of Human Resources.
+Any uncertainty about the application or interpretation of legal requirements should be referred to the employee's manager, the department head or the Vice President of Human Resources.

 III.
 Use of University Resources and Assets